Browser does not support script.

 Click here to contact Barry Coppinger

 The Cleveland Community Safety Awards recognise the efforts of everyone involved in partnership work in our communities.
-Nominations are open until 1 September.
+Voting has been extended to 15 September 2014.
 The awards will be hosted by Hartlepool College of Further Education on 15 October and are kindly sponsored by Thirteen Housing Group and Coast & Country Housing.
+More information...

 Click here to find out how to make your nomination(s)